NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 1. If it's not already installed, install the `dotnet` CLI.

    For the `dotnet` CLI, starting in Visual Studio 2017, the `dotnet` CLI is automatically installed with any .NET Core related workloads.
 Otherwise, install the [.NET Core SDK](https://www.microsoft.com/net/download/) to get the `dotnet` CLI.
 The `dotnet` CLI is required for .NET Standard projects that use the [SDK-style format](../resources/check-project-format.md) (SDK attribute).
-The default class library template in Visual Studio 2017 and higher, which is used in this article, uses the SDK attribute.
+The default .NET Standard class library template in Visual Studio 2017 and higher, which is used in this article, uses the SDK attribute.

    > [!Important]
-   > For this article, the `dotnet` CLI is recommended.
+   > If you are working with a non-SDK-style project, follow the procedures in [Create and publish a .NET Framework package (Visual Studio)](create-and-publish-a-package-using-visual-studio-net-framework.md) to create and publish the package.
+For this article, the `dotnet` CLI is recommended.
 Although you can publish any NuGet package using the `nuget.exe` CLI, some of the steps in this article are specific to SDK-style projects and the dotnet CLI.
 The nuget.exe CLI is used for [non-SDK-style projects](../resources/check-project-format.md) (typically .NET Framework).
-If you are working with a non-SDK-style project, follow the procedures in [Create and publish a .NET Framework package (Visual Studio)](create-and-publish-a-package-using-visual-studio-net-framework.md) to create and publish the package.

 1. [Register for a free account on nuget.org](https://docs.microsoft.com/en-us/nuget/nuget-org/individual-accounts#add-a-new-individual-account) if you don't have one already.
 Creating a new account sends a confirmation email.
 You must confirm the account before you can upload a package.